Strata EV Charging Melbourne

 Service Options

-Our services are designed to support strata buildings at every stage of EV charging adoption - from initial assessment through to full infrastructure rollout and individual charger installations.
+Our services are designed to support strata buildings at every stage of EV charging adoption, from initial assessment & planning through to shared infrastructure rollout & individual resident charger installs.

 EV Readiness Assessment

-Suitable for strata managers and committees seeking clarity before approving EV charging installations.
+Suitable for strata managers, owners corporations and committees seeking clarity before approving EV charging installations.

 Includes:

-• Written report with clear recommendations and next steps
+Written summary with clear recommendations and next steps

 Outcome: